Bounds for variables with few occurrences in conjunctive normal forms: Eliminating and creating singularity

 \section{Eliminating and creating singularity}

-In this section we continue the study of the handling of singular variables in minimally unsatisfiable clause-sets, as initiated in \cite{KullmannZhao2012ConfluenceC,KullmannZhao2012ConfluenceJ}.
-In Section \ref{sec:singDPred} we study the reduction process, eliminating singular variables.
-A main insight is Lemma \ref{lem:DPminvdeg}, showing that the elimination is harmless concerning the minimum variable degree.
+In this section we continue the study of singular variables in minimally unsatisfiable clause-sets, as initiated in \cite{KullmannZhao2012ConfluenceC,KullmannZhao2012ConfluenceJ}.
+In Section \ref{sec:singDPred} we look at the reduction process, eliminating singular variables.
+A main insight is Lemma \ref{lem:DPminvdeg}, showing that the elimination is harmless concerning the minimum variable-degree.
 In Subsection \ref{sec:singDPext} we introduce the inverse elimination (``extension''); the main point here is the precise statement of the various conditions.
 Finally in Subsection \ref{sec:MUunit} we consider a special case of singularity, namely unit-clauses.